 10. Don’t have your own style

 And the final but not last mistake is not “having your own style”.
 It could due to your coach!
 That he didn’t guide you correctly!
-Maybe your coach didn’t know on the long run, how to develop your skill and your style.
+Maybe your coach didn’t know in the long run, how to develop your skill and your style.

-You can not play as “Ma Long” and “Zhang Jike” at the same time.
+You can not play like “Ma Long” and “Zhang Jike” at the same time.
 They have a different style, and “micro-adjustments”.
 Some players have a good forehand topspin, but they don’t have a good “set-up” serve to attack.

 Some players have a good tricky serve, but don’t have a good weapon like a forehand smash, or forehand loop kill to finish the point.